Yazidis: Yazidi–Muzuri feud and the Sheikhan massacre

 By the early 19th century, Yezidis were involved in a long feud with the neighbouring Sunni Kurdish tribe of Mizuri who with one of their clerics had issued in a fatwa in 1724 that Yezidis were infidels and apostates and that killing them was a religious duty.
-Female Yezidis and the Yezidi property were to be considered spoils of war.
+Yezidi women and the Yezidi property were to be considered spoils of war.
 In another encounter in 1802, the Alghushiyya branch of Mizuris raided the Yezidi village of Ghabara in western Sheikhan, killed nearly a hundred people and occupied Lalish for eight months.
+Furthermore, during this period, conflict erupted between the tribe of Mizuri and the principality of Bahdinan, which resulted in a clash in 1804.
+The Mizuris stormed into the city of Amadiya and captured the family of the Bahdinan prince, Qubad Pasha, and imprisoned him together with his brother, after which they plundered the city and remained in there until at the request of Ahmed Pasha, another Bahdinan prince who ruled Akre, the Yazidis of the Dina tribe came to the aid and the Mizuris were expelled from Amadiya, restoring order in the city.

-One day, the Yezidi leader Ali Beg, sent a word the Mizuri chieftain Ali Agha al-Balti, expressing the desire for peace and friendship and offering him to act as a kirîv (sponsor) for the circumcision of his son.
-The Mizuri chieftain responded favourably and a few days later, arrived with a small escort at the town of Baadre, where the residence of the Yezidi princely family is located.
+Ahmed Pasha sought to put an end to inter-tribal feuds and reconcile his neighbours.
+Thus, the Yezidi leader Ali Beg, sent a word the Mizuri chieftain Ali Agha al-Balatayi, expressing the desire for peace and friendship and offering him to act as a kirîv (sponsor) for the circumcision of his son.
+However, another prince of Bahdinan, Said Pasha, persuaded Mîr Elî Beg to kill the Mizuri chieftain and rid everyone of him, intending to put another tribal leader in his position.
+Some sources report that he threatened Mîr Elî Beg that he would kill his entire family if he refused to do this.
+Ali Agha al-Balatayi responded favourably to Mîr Elî Beg's invitation and a few days later, arrived with a small escort at the town of Baadre, where the residence of the Yezidi princely family is located.
 It is unknown whether he took a small escort out of disdain for the Yezidi leader, or for the purpose of demonstrating his trust in his host.
-Upon his arrival, Ali Beg had him treacherously murdered, leading to a great degree of anger among the Mizuris and provoking them into gathering for great raid against the town of Baadre.
+Upon his arrival, Ali Beg had him and his son, Sinjan Agha, treacherously murdered.
+This murder which was condemned by the Yazidi clergy and Yazidi chieftains, as it went against Yazidi canons and tribal customs.
+It also led to a great degree of anger among the Mizuris and provoking them into gathering for great raid against the town of Baadre.
 In anticipation of the attack, thousands of Yezidi warriors stationed themselves in Baadre.
 The raid was called off due to fear of Bahdinan forces assembling against the Mizuris when the Pasha of Amadiya, who was also the Prince of Bahdinan and was suspected of having conspired in the Mizuri chieftain's assassination, announced his opposition to the raid.